 Passport, includes passports previously used to travel to the UK

 Bank statements/sponsor letter

-(£680 per month for each month of your course, up to a maximum of 9 months)
+(£680 per month for the length of the main applicant's visa, up to a maximum of 9 months)

 REDUCED MAINTENANCE ABOLISHED AS OF 12th NOVEMBER 2015